 If they’re staying in-state, there may be a popular suburb that most people move to from the city.
 If that’s the case, you can find an agent in that area to refer clients to and begin an outbound referral partnership with them.

 You can also build your outbound referral strategy by finding agents who work in different market segments.
-Commercial and industrial properties are often a different niche than residential agents avoid and refer out.
+Commercial, industrial properties and even land are often a different niche than residential agents avoid and refer out.